-- A Neighborhood Politics of Last Resort: the Right to New Orleans.
-Under contract with McGill-Queen University Press.
+Danley, S. (2018).
+A Neighborhood Politics of Last Resort: Post-Katrina New Orleans and the Right to the City.
+McGill-Queen University Press-MQUP.

 Revise and Resubmit:

 Danley, S., & Sass Rubin, J. What Enables Communities to Resist Market-Based Education Reform?
 Lessons from Newark and Camden, New Jersey.
 Journal of Urban Affairs. (revisions submitted)

 Danley, S. & Christiansen, G. Conflicting Responsibilities: The Multi-Dimensional Ethics of University-Community Partnerships.
 Journal of Community Engagement and Scholarship (revisions submitted).